findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

   </a>
 </div>

-Despite the occasional blockchain gotchas, Ethereum has proven to be the most battle-tested programmable blockchain in the cryptoverse and there are tons of great projects in the ecosystem.
+Despite the occasional blockchain gotchas you'll learn to avoid, Ethereum has proven to be the most battle-tested programmable blockchain in the cryptoverse and there are tons of great projects in the ecosystem.
 Ethereum's also the base layer that keeps the L2 chains secure.

 Vive la Ethereum!